What is a DCP?

 A DCP is a Digital Cinema Package.
 It is the format required by digital cinemas all over the world.
 It is designed to be a digital equivalent of a film print.
 A DCP contains the film picture as JPEG2000 wrapped into MXF (Media Exchange Format) along with audio, HOH tracks, XML subtitles and more.
 A DCP, when it reaches the cinema, is “ingested” into a Digital Cinema Server.
 Once verified, it is played back from the server to a Digital Projector.
 The DCP usually reaches the cinema on a CRU DX115 hard drive.
 These are specialist hard drives designed for digital cinema equipment and they can be purchased or hired from facilities such as ours.
 Short films, adverts and trailers can be sent digitally over broadband.
 For large distributions features can be sent via satellite.

 A digital cinema package can be encrypted.
 This is an anti-piracy measure and it means the DCP can only be played back with the use of a KDM (Key Delivery Message).
 This is a small XML file we send to the cinema via email.
 It is ingested onto the Digital Cinema Server along with the DCP.
 The KDM will only work on the server it has been made for.
-It contains the time and date when the DCP can be played back and, if required, an expiry date.
+It contains the time and date when the DCP can be played back.

 How do you verify your DCPs work on any digital cinema server?